renovatebot/renovate/readme.md

 ### Issues and Discussions

-Please open a Discussion, to get help, suggest a new feature, or to report a bug.
+Please open a Discussion to get help, suggest a new feature, or to report a bug.
 We only want maintainers to open Issues.

 - [GitHub Discussions for Renovate](https://github.com/renovatebot/renovate/discussions)